Athena-OS/athena-nix/README.md

 You can try to optimize the space consumption by enabling **store-optimisation**.
 It is possible to enable it in your nix configuration.
 And after enabled it and restarted your daemon, you trigger it once to be sure that everything is optimized.

-The setting to enable it is `auto-optimise-store = true;` inside your `configuration.nix` file.
+The setting to enable it is `nix.settings.auto-optimise-store = true;` inside your `configuration.nix` file.
 The command to optimize the store once to do the "bootstarp" would be:
 ```
 nix store optimise
 ```